ipld/go-ipld-prime/doc/schema.md

 There are a handful of recognizable patterns that are used frequently:

-- Using a union to get nominative typing at the document root.
+- Using a dummy union to get nominative typing at the document root.
   - e.g. `{"foo": {...}}`, using "foo" as the type+version hint.
+    The union is has only single member, and we use this in concert with multiple schemas and probing: it returns quickly in the case of a non-match.
+  - Any union representation will do.
+    - Keyed unions: `{"foo-v2": {...}}`
+    - Envelope unions: `{"version": "2", "content":{...}}`
+	- Inline unions: `{"version": "2", ...}`
+	- A single-member struct would also fit the pattern, being functionally equivalent to a keyed union.
   - See the schema-schema for an example of this!
+- Using a "version" union (with multiple members).
+  - e.g. `{"version": "1.2.3", "data":{...}}`
   - Any union representation will do.
-- Using a "version" field, plus manual unpacking.
-  - e.g. `{"version": "1.2.3", "data":{...}}`
-  - This can be implemented using unions of either envelope or inline representation!
-    - However, it might not be best to do so: this requires that the multiple versions be implemented *within* your one schema!
-Typically it's more composable and maintainable to have a separate schema per version.
+  - This might not be the best approach: in this approach, the multiple versions are implemented *within* one schema!
+Typically it's considered easier to work with and more maintainable to use a separate schema per version.
-  - This can be implemented by double-unpacking.
-E.g., match once with a struct with fields for version (keep it) and content (dev/null it); and match again with a more complete schema chosen based on the version.
+- Using a struct with "version" field(s), then a second unpacking.
+  - Two phases of matching allow user-specified decisions in the middle:
+    - First a simple schema is used, containing some struct fields for version info, plus some ignored fields which will contain the further content.
+      This simple schema is assumed to match completely.
+    - Secondly, using information from that first pass, user-specified logic selects a complete schema, which is then used to handle the full data.

 (Currently, this probing is left to the library user.
 More built-in features around this are expected to come in the future.)

+Any of these approaches may also be composed.
+For example, you might choose to use a dummy union at the root of a document to sanity-check what general type of data you're processing; and use an inline union inside that for more specific version matching, and so forth.

 (In the future, we may also be able to construct some specialized schemas that suggest jumping to another schema specifically and directly (rather than